Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - Farmers lack any **incentive to** manage their land organically.
     - **create/provide/give somebody an incentive**

+## Incise

+- To cut into
+    - To incise a table with design

 ## Intensify

 - To make more forceful